-- G. 18.1.
-Solid waste collection shall be provided by the University.
-The University shall consider including Orange County Solid Waste in the pre-construction conference. - G.18.2.
-Solid waste shall be managed by the University with appropriate reduction and recycling goals for construction and occupancy based on studies of best practices.
-Waste management shall support sustainability goals by focusing on reduction, reuse and recycling of materials at Carolina North and strive for innovative and flexible approaches to waste generation and disposal. - G.18.3.
-The University shall design projects such that construction and demolition recycling, reuse, salvage, and waste reduction are maximized. - G.18.4.
-Construction waste shall be managed in accordance with Town and University standards and with the Orange County Regulated Materials Ordinance. - G.18.5.
+G.5.
+18.1.
+Solid waste collection shall be provided to all buildings within the Carolina North Project by the University.
+The University shall consider including Orange County Solid Waste in the pre-construction conference.

+- 6.5.18.2.
+Solid waste shall be managed by the University with reduction and recycling goals for construction and occupancy based on studies of best practices.
+Waste management shall support sustainability goals by focusing on reduction, reuse and recycling of materials at Carolina North and strive for innovative and flexible approaches to waste generation and disposal. - G.5.18.3.
+The University shall design projects such that construction and demolition recycling, reuse, salvage, and waste reduction are maximized. - G.5.18.4.
+Construction waste shall be managed in accordance with Town and University standards and with the Orange County Regulated Materials Ordinance. - G.5.18.5.
 Each individual site development permit shall provide clear direction on who will service each building and each building will be designed accordingly.
-The current system for coordinating Orange County and municipal services with University services works well and the development at Carolina North shall emulate the positive aspects of current practices. - G.18.6.
+The current system for coordinating Orange County and municipal services with University services works well and the development at Carolina North shall emulate the positive aspects of current practices. - G.5.18.6.
 The University's Department of Environment, Health, and Safety will be responsible for monitoring hazardous materials and developing a safety plan for the development; and shall report pertinent fire safety information to the Chapel Hill Fire Department on a regular basis, in accordance with current reporting policy for campus buildings.

-19. Landfill Remediation
+19. Landfill and Other Remediation

-- G.19.1.
+- G.5.19.1.
 Development of certain areas of Carolina North may require landfill remediation consistent with the planned use.
-The University shall develop a remediation strategy for these areas consistent with current standards, requirements and future land use plans. - G.19.2.
-The landfill area shall be remediated in a manner that is consistent with safeguarding the public health, safety and welfare. - G.19.3.
-The landfill shall be remediated to the applicable state standards for landfill remediation at the time of remediation. - G.19.4.
-The University shall communicate with Orange County and the Town during landfill mitigation planning and development of the mitigation strategy.
+The University shall develop a remediation strategy for these areas consistent with current standards, regulatory requirements and future land use plans. - G.5.19.2.
+The landfill area shall be remediated in a manner that is consistent with safeguarding the public health, safety and welfare. - G-5.19.3.
+The landfill shall be remediated to the applicable state standards for landfill remediation at the time of remediation. - G.5.19.4.
+The University shall communicate with Orange County and the Town during landfill mitigation planning and development of the mitigation strategy. - 5.19.5.
+After cessation of airport activities, the University shall assess the environmental impacts of airport operations at any area at the airport that is planned for redevelopment.
+Such assessment(s) will determine if and to what extent environmental remediation may be required under applicable state and federal laws.
+The University shall report the results of any such assessment in the next Annual Report required pursuant to this Agreement.
+Any such report(s) shall identify regulatory agency required and approved remediation plans for environmentally impacted areas.
+Nothing in this section shall operate to prevent the use of existing buildings and/or other facilities located at the airport for other purposes after cessation of airport operations, as provided in section 3.5.5 (h) of LUMO.
+Within one year of decommissioning and deactivation of the airport, the University shall conduct a survey to identify any potential hazardous waste sites in that area of the Carolina North Tract.
+The University shall report the results of that survey in the next Annual Report required pursuant to Section 5.27.
+That report shall specify the remediation plan for any hazardous waste sites that are identified.